wbarne12/ece256_final_proj/README.md

 Using Systick we create delays and togle the signal going to the servo on and off to create our pwm signals.
 This is a bit messy, but it works for a small number of servos.
 Scalling this project would require use of the PWM pins and the PWM functions but this is easier for quick applicaiton.

-If you are using the computer to enter movements, then the microcontroller will use UART.
-The input will be a certain number of degrees to move.
-That degree will also get translated into a certain amount of time.
-From there, it will act the same as the joystick input.